GeorgiosIoannouCoder/tessa/README.md

    - Mac: [https://git-scm.com/download/mac](https://git-scm.com/download/mac)
    - Linux: [https://git-scm.com/download/linux](https://git-scm.com/download/linux)

-3. Please look at the [setup](https://github.com/GeorgiosIoannouCoder/tessa/tree/main/setup) folder found in this project.
+3. Please look at the [setup](https://github.com/GeorgiosIoannouCoder/tessa/tree/main/setup) folder found in this project to find the directions specific to your operating system.
+The general instructions can also be found below.

 ### Setup